spookylukey/django-htmx-patterns/form_validation.rst

 - We must never overwrite what the user has inputted with some earlier state or blank state (obvious, but easy to get wrong)
 - We mustn’t interrupt the user or start showing validation errors while they are still entering data, that’s really annoying.
 If we do provide feedback while typing, we must be doubly careful not to change the entered data or focus in any way.
-- If we trying to provide early feedback, we need to do so as soon as the user is “finished” with a field.
-But detecting that is hard, and its different for different field types e.g. as soon as they have toggled a checkbox they may expect feedback, even though the focus is still on the control.
+- Since we are trying to provide early feedback, we need to do so as soon as the user is “finished” with a field.
+But detecting that is hard, and it’s different for different field types e.g. as soon as they have toggled a checkbox they may expect feedback, even though the focus is still on the control.
 - We mustn’t break keyboard navigation (via tab), change the way focus works, or change keyboard manipulation of controls (e.g. space to toggle a checkbox, space/arrow keys/typing to change a select).
 - We need to handle weird cases relating to focus like checkboxes which can be changed by clicking on their ``<label>``, which may not leave the focus on the checkbox.
 - We must work correctly for mobile, where keyboard input is quite different.